 - Dr Lawrence-Smith has studied medical education, attaining a postgraduate certificate in academic practice from the Kings institute of Learning and Teaching at Kings College London.

-Dr Lawrence-Smith has undertaken 2 research projects in the past 5 years:
+Dr Lawrence-Smith has undertaken two research projects in the past five years:

 - Lamotrigine and Borderline Personality Disorder: Investigating Long-Term Effectiveness.